defano/wyldcard/README.md

 A _factor_ is an expression that refers to a part (like a card, button or field) that WyldCard interprets in whichever way is most meaningful in the context of its usage.
 Factors have the effect of making HyperTalk feel more like English than a computer programming language.
 Factors "do what I mean, not what I say."

 For example, the `go` command expects to "go" to a card or background.
-But if you say `go to cd field 1`, WyldCard will assume that you mean that it should go wherever the text of `card field 1` refers.
-If there is no such field, or if the text of that field doesn't refer to a navigable destination (such as, `card 1`, `stack "My other stack"`, or `any card in the first background of this stack`) then WyldCard will produce an error.
+But if you say `go to cd field 1`, WyldCard will assume that because it can't navigate to a field, you mean that it should go wherever the text of that field refers.
+If no such field exists, or if the text contained in that field doesn't actually refer to a navigable destination (like `card 1`, `stack "My other stack"`, or `any card in the first background of this stack`) then WyldCard will produce an error.
+The same is true of other values as well: You could _go_ to a variable (`go to x`), a property (`go to the name of me`), or any other expression provided it can be evaluated as a navigable destination.

-#### How factors work in WyldCard
+#### How do factors work in WyldCard

 When a HyperTalk command expects an argument conforming to a specific object type (like a button), it uses this algorithm to determine how to interpret the factor: